Tony Stark (Marvel Cinematic Universe): Early life

-Anthony Edward "Tony" Stark was born on May 29, 1970, in Manhattan, New York to Howard Stark, a famous genius inventor and businessman, and Maria Stark, a socialite and philanthropist.
+Anthony Edward Stark (Tony) was born on May 29, 1970, in Manhattan, New York to Howard Stark, a famous genius inventor and businessman, and Maria Stark, a socialite and philanthropist.
 Growing up under the eye of family butler Edwin Jarvis, his life was characterized by a cold and affectionless relationship with his father.
 Seeing that his son could achieve great things, Howard tried to inspire him with constant talks about his own role in the creation of Captain America.
 This instead embittered Stark, who felt that his father was taking more pride in his creations than in his family.
-A brilliant and unique child prodigy, Stark attended MIT for two years starting at age 14, and graduated summa cum laude at 17.
+A brilliant and unique child prodigy, Stark attended the prestigious Phillips Academy in Andover before entering MIT at age 14 and graduating summa cum laude at 17.

 On December 16, 1991, when Stark was 21, his parents went away to the Bahamas, but planned to stop at the Pentagon to deliver Super Soldier Serum Howard had redeveloped.
 Instead, both are killed in a car accident—later revealed to be an assassination carried out by the Winter Soldier, who was mind-controlled by Hydra to steal the serum.
 As a result, Stark inherited his father's company, becoming CEO of Stark Industries.
 Over the years, he became well known as a weapons designer and inventor, and lived a playboy lifestyle.
 At a New Year's Eve party for the new millennium, he attended a conference in Bern where he met scientists Maya Hansen, inventor of the Extremis experimental regenerative treatment, and Aldrich Killian, rejecting an offer to work for Killian's Advanced Idea Mechanics.